gaetanDumora/fleetApp/README.md

 ### Register vehicules to a fleet /register-vehicules

 Once a fleet is created, we can register vehicules to it.
-We can't register twice a vehicule in a fleet, but, a vehicule can belong to several fleets.
+We can't register twice a vehicule in a fleet, but a vehicule can belong to several fleets.

 ```sh
 $ curl -d '{"fleet":"YOUR_FLEET_ID", "vehiculeIds":[...YOUR_VHL_IDS]}' -H "Content-Type: application/json" -X POST http://localhost:3000/register-vehicules